ervinbani/restcountries-api/README.md

 This project solidified my understanding of TypeScript, modern CSS with SCSS, API integration patterns, and the critical importance of accessibility in web applications.
 The combination of strong typing, clean architecture, and user-centric design resulted in a robust, maintainable application.
 Most importantly, I learned that building accessible, performant applications requires intentional planning and continuous refinement throughout the development process.

 The experience of taking a project from initial setup through deployment, while solving real challenges along the way, has been invaluable for my growth as a developer.
+Successfully implementing features like clickable border countries with asynchronous data loading taught me the importance of progressive enhancement and user experience optimization.
 I'm proud of the final result and the lessons learned throughout this journey.

-If I were to continue development, I'd focus on converting border country codes to clickable names, adding offline support with service workers, implementing a comparison feature, and adding unit tests for better code reliability.
+If I were to continue development, I'd focus on adding offline support with service workers, implementing a comparison feature, adding unit tests for better code reliability, and creating a favorites system with localStorage persistence.

 ## Future Improvements

-- [ ] **Border Country Navigation**: Convert 3-letter country codes to clickable names using additional API calls
 - [ ] **Advanced Filters**: Multiple simultaneous filters (population range, language, currency)
 - [ ] **Favorites System**: Save favorite countries with localStorage persistence
 - [ ] **Comparison Feature**: Side-by-side comparison of multiple countries